 As summarized because the spectators were so densely packed into the Place Louis XV and because there was only one way out, the celebratory event quickly became horrific: Many people were maimed, injured, or killed because they could not escape.
 Later, although there were several reports that hundreds died, official reports put the death toll at 133.

 Place Louis XV once again became a spot of mishap several years later.
 In 1777, a lively religious street festival, known as the Fair of St. Ovide, was held at the Place Louis XV having been moved from the Place Vendome because of a fire.
 The Fair of St. Ovide had originated in 1665 and ran annually from 14 August to the 15th of September.
 The fair of 1777 included a number of strolling players, animal acts, jugglers, food vendors, and mountebanks, which caused aristocratic neighbors to declare the event a public nuisance.
 The aristocrats petitioned the government to suppress it, but before anything could be done a fire erupted.
 Apparently, one of the flimsy booths of canvas and wood “took fire, and in less than 20 minutes 27 … shops were burnt … one child was totally burnt; and a woman so scorched that her life [was] despaired of.”

-Another unfortunate event occurred at Place Louis XV some 15 years later during the French Revolution.
-The day after the Palais des Tuileries was stormed, on 11 August 1792, the glorious equestrian statue of Louis XV was ripped down by revolutionaries and melted into coins.
+About four years later during the French Revolution the day after the Palais des Tuileries was stormed, on 11 August 1792, the glorious equestrian statue of Louis XV was ripped down by revolutionaries and melted into coins.
 The area was then rechristened Place de la Revolution and another statue, called Liberté (freedom), was erected.
 Additionally, a guillotine was erected in the area, and a multitude of people, 1119 to be exact, were executed over the next few years.
 Among those executed were the following well-known individuals: